OpenChain-Project/SpecWorkGroup/docs/index.md

   1. In  the event we do not have consensus on the final version - we would repeat the following cycle until we have consensus: i) accommodate changes to address majority concerns; ii) 14 day Public Comments period; followed by iii) a 14 day Freeze period cycle.

+The old wiki page can be found [here](https://wiki.linuxfoundation.org/openchain/openchain-specification-wiki-page)